 The manor house at Groombridge Place remains a private residence and is closed to the public, but the gardens, canal, forest and so much more are available for you to explore and enjoy on your visit.
 And for the adventurous, no visit would be complete without experiencing the UK’s longest and tallest treetop walkway!

 No historic estate is complete without an Enchanted Forest and the vast woodland at Groombridge Place won’t disappoint.
 Take a stroll through the wide variety of beautiful trees and be amazed at the fun and adventure you will find around every corner and in every clearing.
 Take to the walkways and enjoy a daring adventure at the amazing Crusoe’s World, our pirates playground.

 Try out the selection of swings – family-sized for everyone to climb on plus giant swings for one.
-Travelthrough the trees at ground level on the Upper Boardwalk.
-Set up camp in our teepees or imagine life on the road in a Romany caravan.
-Check out the Standing Stones and Jurassic ferns plus other unusual plants not often seen in the UK.
+Travel through the trees at ground level on the Upper Boardwalk or set up camp in our teepees Check out the Standing Stones and Jurassic ferns plus other unusual plants not often seen in the UK.
 Will you manage to find everything in just one visit?!

 We are incredibly proud of our beautiful award-winning gardens and are delighted to share them with you.
 We have six unique areas for you to enjoy, each formally laid out and bursting with colour, style and horticultural features.
 Each season brings a new look so be sure to visit throughout the year.